Dixie Chicks comments on George W. Bush

-In March 2003, the American country band the Dixie Chicks, later known as the Chicks, publicly criticized President George W. Bush and the imminent invasion of Iraq, triggering a backlash.

-At a concert in London during their Top of the World Tour, the lead singer, Natalie Maines, said the Dixie Chicks were ashamed to be from the same state as Bush and that they did not support the war.
+In March 2003, the American country band the Chicks, then known as the Dixie Chicks, publicly criticized President George W. Bush, triggering a backlash.
+At a concert in London during their Top of the World Tour, the lead singer, Natalie Maines, said the Dixie Chicks were ashamed that Bush was from their home state of Texas and that they did not support the imminent invasion of Iraq.

 The Dixie Chicks were one of the most popular American country acts at the time.
 After the statement was reported by the British newspaper The Guardian, it triggered a backlash from American country listeners, who were mostly right-wing and supported the war.

-The Dixie Chicks were blacklisted by many country radio stations, received death threats, and were criticized by other country musicians.
-The backlash damaged sales of the Dixie Chicks' music and concert tickets and lost them corporate sponsorship.
+The Dixie Chicks were blacklisted by many country radio stations, received death threats and were criticized by other country musicians.
+Sales of their music and concert tickets declined and they lost corporate sponsorship.
 A few days later, Maines issued an apology, saying her remark had been disrespectful.
 She rescinded the apology in 2006, saying she felt Bush deserved no respect.

 Entertainment Weekly likened the incident to the backlash after John Lennon quipped in 1966 that the Beatles were more popular than Jesus.
-The controversy was covered in the 2006 documentary Shut Up and Sing.
+The controversy was covered in the 2006 documentary Dixie Chicks: Shut Up and Sing.
 In 2006, the Dixie Chicks released the single "Not Ready to Make Nice", which addressed the criticism.
 The Dixie Chicks and their position on Bush was cited as an influence by later country artists including Taylor Swift, Miranda Lambert and Kacey Musgraves.

 Background

 The Dixie Chicks formed in 1989 in Dallas, Texas.
 By the turn of the millennium, they had become one of the most popular American country acts and the bestselling female band of all time.
-According to the Guardian journalist Betty Clarke, the Dixie Chicks were controversial among the American country establishment, which disapproved of their "feisty songs, their provocative style or the fact they were selling huge numbers of progressive bluegrass records to pop kids".
+According to the Guardian journalist Betty Clarke, the Dixie Chicks were controversial in the American country establishment, which disapproved of their "feisty songs, their provocative style or the fact they were selling huge numbers of progressive bluegrass records to pop kids".

-Following the September 11 attacks in 2001, American country music featured more patriotic sentiment than normal, in hit songs such as Toby Keith's "Courtesy of the Red, White and Blue (The Angry American)" and Darryl Worley's "Have You Forgotten?".
+Following the September 11 attacks in 2001, American country music featured more patriotic sentiment than normal, in hit songs such as Toby Keith's "Courtesy of the Red, White and Blue (The Angry American)", Darryl Worley's "Have You Forgotten?", and Alan Jackson’s “Where Were You (When The World Stopped Turning)”.
 Many country fans and radio stations supported President George W. Bush and the impending invasion of Iraq.
 Market research found that the average country listener was white, suburban and right-wing.